Ralim/IronOS/Documentation/Menu.md

 4. Unplug you device.
 5. **Critical: Make sure a tip is attached & wait until the tip & handle are at room temperature.** (Wait a reasonable amount of time after having used the device.)
 6. Power the device and ideally keep it out of your hands (You know it might get warm.).
-7. The display shows **`....`** for a short time while the device measures and compares the tip and handle voltages.
+7. The display shows **`calibrating ....`** for a short time while the device measures and compares the tip and handle voltages.
-8. As a result the new *Offset value* is displayed.
-This value can later be viewed in the **`Debug menu`**.
+8. **`Calibration done!`** is displayed for 3 seconds.
+The new offset value can later be viewed in the **`Debug menu`**.
 9. Calibration is done and the device proceeds booting.

 Note: offsets are dependant on your tip, temperature sensor, and the MCU.
 It's the culmination of tolerances at rest.
 Typical values are 700-1000 range.
-This is only designed to be used at boot while cold (ambient room temperature), as temperatures drift apart as soon as power is connected.
+This is only designed to be used at boot while cold (ambient / room temperature), as temperatures drift apart as soon as power is connected.
 Doing this reading repeatedly could result in wide varience of the offset number and/or incorrect calibration.

 ### Boost mode